sdbaier/CMSC-35620/README.md

 # CMSC-35620

-# TBD BZ WED NIGHT
+# TBD BY WED NIGHT

 ``Data`` folder contains data for an array of Physics subfields from OpenAlex